MichaelARestrepoross/CoursQuest-Frontend/README.md

 ## Getting started

 - `clone` this application
+- change the name of this directory to a name that refers to your current project.
+Don't just leave it as `react-basic-starter`
+  _Hint:_ In the terminal, type `mv react-basic-starter new-name-of-your-app`
-- `cd` into the folder
+- `cd` into the app
 - in the terminal run `git remote remove origin` in order to remove any connection to this Github folder.
-- change the name of this directory to a name that refers to your current project.
-Don't just leave it as `basic-starter`

 - run `npm install`
 - to start the project, run `npm run dev`
 - no navigate to `localhost:3000` and you will see the app